nayed/dotfiles/.vim/vim-cheat-sheet.md

 - Go to end of the line: $
 - Go to beginning of the line: 0
 - Go to top of the screen: shift + h
+- Go to top of the middle: shift + m
 - Go to bottom of the screen: shift + l
 - Forward multiple words: 5w
 - Forward multiple letters: 5l
 - Back multiple letters: 5h
 - Forward to the next 'y': fy (case sensitive)
+- Scroll the window down: ctrl + e
+- Scroll the window up: ctrl + y
+- Scroll down one page: ctrl + f
+- Scroll the window up: ctrl + b
 - Switch window
   * Navigate to the window you'd like to move
   * Press `<leader>ww`